ai-tech-karthik/banking-data-pipeline/docs/guides/setup.md

 ## Prerequisites

-Before setting up the LendingClub Data Pipeline, ensure you have the following installed:
+Before setting up the Banking Data Pipeline, ensure you have the following installed:

 ### Required Software